Client: Turtle Key Arts

 “Take our annual report design away from the dull, heavy-going stereotype”

 A company annual report reviews their activities and financial performance over the previous year.
-This information is traditionally shared in the form of a printed, booklet-style publication.
+This information is usually shared in the form of a printed, booklet-style publication.
 But popularity within digital formats is growing.

 Annual reports are often described as ‘dull’, ‘heavy going’ and a ‘design drag’ but they really don’t have to be!
-There are many simple and creative things designers can do to put an end to this stereotype.
-They can create something that is memorable and engaging.
+There are many simple and creative things designers can do to put an end to this label.
+They can create something that is catchy and exciting.

 Annual report design helps tell a story.
 But as importantly, it is a branding element.
-It helps your company’s people better understand you.
-It also gives those yet to be a part of your organisation, a tour.
+It helps people understand you better.
+It also gives those yet to be a part of your company, a tour.
 The type of language used in an annual report is very important.
 The text must flow and be understood by whoever is reading it.
-By avoiding jargon, writing simple sentences, incorporating strong, active verbs and using striking imagery you create something that people are more likely to read and remember.
+By writing simple sentences, include strong, active verbs and using great imagery you create something that people are more likely to read and remember.

 We can’t emphasise enough how important space is across design in general.
-Space has an enormous impact.
+Space has a huge impact.
 Especially within text heavy content like annual reports.
 Margins and columns can help break up large sections of text.
 This gives the information room to breathe.
 Adjusting the leading (vertical space between each line of text) opens up the text making the pages feel lighter.
-This, in turn, makes it easier to digest the vast amounts of information.
+This, in turn, makes it easier to digest the large amounts of information.

-Visualising data is another fantastic tool to break up lots of text.
-It also adds another engaging element to the annual report design.
-Infographics, graphs and charts are a great aid to understanding complicated data.
+Seeing data is another fantastic tool to break up lots of text.
+It also adds another exciting element to the annual report design.
+Infographics, graphs and charts are a great help to understanding difficult data.
 Formatting it in this way makes for a straightforward read.
 Therefore making it easier to understand and remember.